Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 His own coffee had gone lukewarm by the time he finished it.

 He put it down with an exhalation at the end. "...Damn.
-Tigger’s always been a big personality, but…"
+Tigger’s always been a big personality, but..."

 "He completely overwhelmed me," Ava said.